OWASP/threat-dragon/docs/usage/modeling/gettingstarted.md

 This can be useful if someone else has to pick the model up in the future.
 Click on the **Edit** button to start editing the threat model details.

-* Title - mandatory, all orhter fields are optional
+* Title - mandatory, all other fields are optional
 * Owner - typically a dev team or an individual
 * Reviewer - only one reviewer at present
 * High level system description - provides context for your model
 * Contributors - giving credit where it is due

-You can add new contributors by clickin on 'Add a new contributor ...'.
+You can add new contributors by clicking on 'Add a new contributor ...'.

 Add some diagrams to your model by clicking on 'Add a new diagram ...'